multitheftauto/amx/README.md

 ### Extracting

-Extract the "mods" folder into your MTA "server" directory.
+- All needed binary files are in the archive provided on Releases page.
+Unpack amx.zip and extract the `mods` folder into your MTA `server` directory.

+- `amx` folder located in mods/deathmatch/resources is a place for the mentioned Lua resources.
+It will be empty at this point, so you need to copy all the latest files of `amx` folder from this repository into your `amx` folder.

 ### Configuration